What it Means to Float Your Artwork

 When To Float Artwork

-With online framing, the experience is more convenient and affordable than ever.
+And with online framing, the experience is more convenient and affordable than ever.

 "Floating" or "float mounting" means that your artwork sits on top of the matting as opposed to being partially overlapped by the mat or the lip of the frame.